yedlosh/navsys-backend/README.md

 The server depends on a FIND server for location identification.
 It could be run locally, or the [public cloud instance](https://ml.internalpositioning.com/) can be used as well.
-Please refer to its [repository](https://github.com/schollz/find) for details on FIND.
+Please refer to its [FIND repository](https://github.com/schollz/find) for details.

 ### Configuration ###